-Here at ISSPF we are offering people the opportunity to stay ahead of the game by becoming a real student of the game to ensure players across all levels are exposed to the best practice in terms of coaching content, fitness, technical development, tactical analysis, soccer science & nutrition, strength & conditioning techniques & injury reduction strategies that will assist to enhance performance of individuals and collectively teams.
+Discover to the best practice in terms of coaching content, fitness, technical development, tactical analysis, soccer science & nutrition, strength & conditioning techniques & injury reduction strategies that will assist to enhance the performance of individuals and collective teams.

-The demand for sports science, physiotherapists, performance & coaching specialists in football & team sports is growing year upon year.
+The demand for sports science, physiotherapists, and performance & coaching specialists in football & team sports is growing year upon year.
 Thousands of learners at home, university students leaving university with a sport science degree, physio or therapy related qualification, however many of them asking the key question – What now?
 How do I get a job in football?
-What’s the next step?
-Which area of sport or football science & medicine do I want to specialise in?

 This is certainly an interesting question as progressing from completing a sporting, medical or therapy related degree to then working in professional football & trying to understanding all the key components, and soft skills that come with jobs in football or careers within sport is complex.